sagar-ravi/Startup-Health-Score/README.md

-# Startup-Health-Score

-Startup Health Scoring Model
+# Startup Health Scoring Model

 The given task outlines the methodology used to create a composite health score for 100 startups, similar to a credit score.
 The goal is to evaluate startup potential based on the indicators provided in the dataset.